sahilrajput03/sahilrajput03/diet-plan.md

 - **Making CHAWMIN**

 - • ----- WHATS CHAWMIN and NOODLES?? : Noodles is basically a type of food that is made from dough, while chow-mein is a dish made with noodles.
-Actually, chow mein is coined from two words 'chow' which means fried, and 'mein' refers to noodles.
+Actually, chow mein is coined from two words `chow` which means fried, and `mein` refers to noodles.
 So the moral of the story is all chow mein are noodles, but all noodles are not chow mein.
 - PREREQUISITES: Note: If the noodles are too long then break it into half .. and still they will be large enough to be enjoyed.
 - PROCEDURE:
   - Put noodles in boiling water(least enough water so noodles are immersed into) and boil for exactly 4 minutes and boil on medium flame.